 Dr. Fotuhi, who in addition to his expertise in cognitive neurology is an expert in the field of dizziness, vertigo, and migraine, has created a Concussion Recovery Program to help TBI patients get back to their work or school in a timely fashion by receiving all of their treatment under one roof.

 Dr. Majid Fotuhi, based on his 25 years of research, clinical work, and teaching in neuroscience at Johns Hopkins and Harvard Medical School, has summarized this literature in his scientific peer-reviewed articles (and books) and formulated a “Concussion Recovery Program” to use effective behavioral modification techniques for enhancing cognitive function.
-He served as the founder and chief medical officer for NeurExpand Brain Centers where this program produced remarkable results in patients with memory loss, post-concussive syndrome, and mild cognitive impairment.
+This program produces remarkable results in patients with memory loss, post-concussive syndrome, and mild cognitive impairment.

 The effects of TBIs on the brain are astounding.
 TBIs cause damage in the brain that is very similar to the damage we see in the brains of individuals with Alzheimer’s disease.
 Concussions can cause shrinkage of some of the areas of the brain, especially those that aid in memory, and alter the activity of other brain regions.
 These can cause the patient to develop migraines, anxiety, and memory loss.
 These changes can be detected and often reversed by following a personalized program that targets the affected areas.